mapzen/terrarium/README.md

 #### Log

-In order to solve the incongruence on building extrusion I thought will be beneficial to have control over the heightmap.
-For that a new set of tiles need to be develop.
-Each tile will have a double format of GeoJSON and PNG Images.
-The first will store the geometries explained on the previous log plus the addition of building vertices, together with that a PNG image will be compose to store the elevation data in useful way to make coherent.
-For that I will fetch the elevation for just the present vertices using [Mapzen’s elevation service](https://mapzen.com/documentation/elevation/elevation-service/) and construct voronoi tiled images from them.
+In order to solve the incongruence on building extrusion I thought it would be beneficial to have control over the heightmap.
+For that, we need to develop a new set of tiles.
+Each tile will have a double format of both GeoJSON and PNG images.
+The first will store the geometries explained on the previous section, plus the addition of building vertices, together with a PNG image that stores the elevation data in a useful and coherent way.
+For that I will fetch the elevation for just the present vertices using [Mapzen’s elevation service](https://mapzen.com/documentation/elevation/elevation-service/) and construct Voronoi tiled images from them.

 ![voronoi](imgs/02-voronoi.png) ![voronoi-zoom](imgs/02-voronoi-zoom.png)

 The idea behind this approach is that vertices will fill ‘cells’ with a similar elevation.
-On the case of the buildings, all vertices should have the same height, and each cell of each corner will have the same value.
-This will work as a leveled “platform” for the building to rest with out distorting the roof elevation from the original.
+In the case of the buildings, all vertices should have the same height, and each cell of each corner will have the same value.
+This will work as a leveled “platform” for the building to rest upon, with out distorting the original roof elevation.

 ![skyline](imgs/02-v-buildings.png)

-Because I’m composing the elevation images for each tile we have way more control and curation on the data.
-This will allow to increase the resolution of the tile conform we zoom in.
-But still he have another to resolve first.
-Right now the elevation information is pass as a grayscale value, an the elevation range have to be hardcoded (look for ```ZMIN``` and ```ZMAX``` in the above code).
-If we are going to build tiles for the hole world we need a consistent way to pass this information rather than a 1 bit.
+Because I’m composing the elevation images for each tile, we have way more control and curation of the data.
+This will allow us to increase the resolution and precision of the tile as we zoom in.
+But we still have another issue to resolve: Right now the elevation information is passed as a grayscale value, but the elevation range has to be hardcoded (look for ```ZMIN``` and ```ZMAX``` in the above code).
+If we are going to build tiles for the whole world we need a consistent way to pass this information rather than as a 1 bit value.

-Checking with Kevin in charge of the Mapzen’s elevation service, the elevation data have a precession of 2 bit.
-A quick check on [wikipedia](https://en.wikipedia.org/wiki/Elevation), revel the highest and lower points on earth.
+Checking with [Kevin](https://twitter.com/kevinkreiser) who is in charge of Mapzen’s elevation service, the elevation data have a precision of 2 bits.
+A quick check on [wikipedia](https://en.wikipedia.org/wiki/Elevation) reveals the highest and lowest points on earth.

 ![](imgs/03-EarthHypso.png)

-With an approximated range between 9000 to -12000 meters using to color channels (GB = 255*255 = 65025) will be enough to accommodate this range.
-This on the python script in charge of making the raster elevation tiles look like this:
+With an approximate range of 9000 to -12000 meters, color channels (GB = 255*255 = 65025) can accommodate this data range.
+The python script in charge of making the raster elevation tiles now looks like this...

 ```python
 	elev_unsigned = 12000+elevation